rust-in-blockchain/rust-in-blockchain/CONTRIBUTING.md

 Suggestions are also welcome to these sections:
 - Project Spotlight.
 You can suggest a project (big or small) you are working on, or recommend a project you like, with your comments ;)
-We only choose one cool project each month, so we might not choose your suggestion for this section.
-But we'll try to accept your content in the right section.
 - Interesting Things.
 Anything you think it might be interesting to the RiB community.

 #### How to Contribute